Indiana coronavirus updates: Latest US, world numbers

 Latest US, world numbers

-There have been more than 14.95 million confirmed cases of COVID-19 in the U.S. as of 4:30 a.m.
+There have been more than 16.51 million confirmed cases of COVID-19 in the U.S. as of 4 a.m.
 ET Tuesday, according to Johns Hopkins University.
-There have been more than 283,700 deaths and 5.71 million people recovered.
+There have been more than 300,000 deaths.
+Early Tuesday morning, Johns Hopkins University did not have updated data for recoveries in the U.S. On Monday, that number was approximately 6.3 million.

-Worldwide, there have been more than 67.1 million confirmed cases with more than 1.53 million deaths and 43.1 million recoveries.
+Worldwide, there have been more than 72.87 million confirmed cases with more than 1.61 million deaths and 41.28 million recoveries, not including the unaccounted for recoveries in the U.S.

 The real number of people infected by the virus around the world is believed to be much higher — perhaps 10 times higher in the U.S., according to the Centers for Disease Control and Prevention — given testing limitations and the many mild cases that have gone unreported or unrecognized.